There are many different types of commercial palm trees used today.

 The ones cultivated for landscaping are available in garden centers-either on line or in your neighborhood.

-They are generally the types used for ascetic purposes.
+They are generally the types used

 When you want to add that little something special to your yard you would choose one of these types.

 It all depends on your taste and what kind of look you want.

 For the orchards you’d be looking at the:

 It really doesn’t matter too much what the commercial palm trees are used for, they all pretty much start out the same-in a nursery.

 The orchard and plantation types are transplanted to the cleared section of land once they are large enough... somewhere around 2-3 feet tall.